enjaku4/rabarber/README.md

 ## Context / Multi-tenancy

-Rabarber supports multi-tenancy by providing a context feature.
+Rabarber supports multi-tenancy through its context feature.
 This allows you to define and authorize roles and rules within a specific context.

 Every Rabarber method can accept a context as an additional keyword argument.
 By default, the context is set to `nil`, meaning the roles are global.
 Thus, all examples from other sections of this README are valid for global roles.
-Apart from being global, the context can be an instance of ActiveRecord model or a class.
+Besides being global, context can also be an instance of an `ActiveRecord` model or a class.

 E.g., consider a model named `Project`, where each project has its owner and regular members.
 Roles can be defined like this: